radius-project/radius/docs/content/components/azure-components/azure-servicebus/index.md

 ## ServiceBus component

-The Radius KeyVault component offers to the user:
+The Azure ServiceBus component offers to the user:

 - Managed resource deployment and lifecycle of the ServiceBus Queue
 - Automatic configuration of Azure Managed Identities and RBAC between consuming components and the ServiceBus